suprhst/emacs.d/README.md

 # Emacs
-Emacs configuration file From Youtube Stream And some Additions Copy init.el and release.org to .emacs.d in home directory on Linux/MAC for Windows inside your user directory locate .emacs.d and copy init.el & release.org
+Emacs configuration file From Youtube Stream And some Additions
+ + Copy init.el and release.org to .emacs.d in home directory on Linux/MAC
+ + for Windows inside your user directory locate .emacs.d and copy init.el & release.org
+   and restart emacs it will pull the packages from melpa

 * Feel Free to copy my config
 Support the packages inside the config if possible keep opensource community thriving :)